Wireless in the 1900s

 1912 Radio Act

-beefs up wireless regulations and requires wireless transmitters to apply for a licence with the Secretary of Commerce and Labor
+beefs up wireless regulations and requires wireless transmitters to apply for a license with the Secretary of Commerce and Labor